 Among age groups, teens and children have seen the largest percentage increase in money lost.
 Victims in the under-20 age group lost $210 million in 2022, compared to $8.2 million in 2017.
 Seniors still hold the place as the most victimized group, though, with their overall losses totaling $3.1 billion.

 Free identity protection services.
-Arizona Financial members have access to free identity protection services that offer credit monitoring, fraud reimbursement and comprehensive identity theft resources.
+Arizona Financial members with select checking accounts have access to free identity theft protection services that offer credit monitoring, fraud reimbursement and comprehensive identity theft resources, upon activation.
 To learn more visit ArizonaFinancial.org/IDProtect.

 How much money was lost to scams?